n0mik0s/gke/Readme.md

      }
    }`

-    Edit your tfvars file by changing the gcp_project_id variable
+    Edit your tfvars file in the config dir to fit your needs.
+Please use template.tfvars as a reference

 6. Enable the GCP API's that will be used during the deployment:
     `bash ./scripts/general_apis_to_be_enabled.sh PROJECT_ID`